-If a Party or witness, after being provided notice, does not appear at the hearing, the hearing will take place in their absence.
-In such a case, or in the event that a Party or witness appears at the hearing but refuses to answer questions, the Decisionmaker will make its determination using the evidence available.
+In such cases where a Party or witness does not appear, or in the event that a Party or witness appears at the hearing but refuses to answer questions, the Decisionmaker will make its determination using the evidence available.
 The Decisionmaker may choose to place less or no weight upon statements by a Party or witness who refuses to respond to questions deemed Relevant (and not otherwise impermissible).
-The Decisionmaker must not draw an inference about whether Sex-Based Harassment occurred based solely on a Party's or witness's refusal to respond to questions
+The Decisionmaker must not draw an inference about whether Sexual Misconduct occurred based solely on a Party's or witness's refusal to respond to questions